 In particular, Sheldon has trouble understanding complex things like interpersonal interaction.
 If he can simplify things out to a fixed procedure, like his "friendship algorithm" shows, he can cope.
 Certain forms of autism can show symptoms like that, though in Sheldon it's somewhat exaggerated for laughs.

-Anti-Villain Morgaine in the story "Battlefield" thinks nothing of slaughtering people who tick her off, but insists on paying for a round of drinks that her son ordered in.
+Anti-Villain Morgaine from "Battlefield" thinks nothing of slaughtering people who tick her off, but insists on paying for a round of drinks that her son ordered in.
 She pays for them, by the way, by curing the barmaid's blindness.
-She also won't fight in graveyards as to not dishonor the dead.
+She also won't fight in graveyards as to not dishonour the dead.
 She also held a ceremony honouring said dead — dead people on a planet she cared nothing of.
 They died in battle = They deserve honour.